 The Jockey Club Student Quarters comprises 9-person or 12-person flats, each with single/double/triple bedrooms, its own sitting/dining areas, terrace, kitchen, laundry room, toilets and bathrooms.
 Each bedroom is provided with individual computer ports and is covered by Wifi network.
 A telephone is provided in the sitting/dining areas for use by student-residents.
 Only students of the same gender may live in the same study-bedroom/flat.

 Hall life gives students an opportunity to develop life skills through self-management, learning the art of negotiation and the value of independence.
-From 2011/12, all year one full-time Government-funded undergraduates are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
-Other Government-funded students may apply student accommodation via the point-system.
+From 2011/12, all first-year full-time Government-funded undergraduates are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
+Other Government-funded students may apply for student accommodation under the Hall Point System.

 The lodging charge for the 2020/21 residential year is HK$12,910 for standard room and HK$9,030 for budget room, and all student-residents have to pay a HK$220 hall-life education fund.
 Student-residents in Northcote Hall, Grantham Hall and Robert Black Hall also have to pay the air-conditioning charge for their own bedroom and laundry charges, whereas student-residents in the Jockey Club Student Quarters have to share the electricity charges with their flatmates.
 The lodging charge will be reviewed annually.